-CONCEPT EXPLANATION Request A Petition is a requirement related to the provision of a service, in the exercise of the duty of cooperation with the Competent Authorities.
+CONCEPT EXPLANATION CONCEPT EXPLANATION MAJOR EVENTS (cont.)
+Specific shutdown of any kind of telecommunications services, resulting from political causes. (e.g. concerning a small number of cells).
+Denying certain clients access to specific services or networks in order to limit said individuals' legitimate freedom of expression.
+Request A Petition is a requirement related to the provision of a service, in the exer- cise of the duty of cooperation with the Competent Authorities.
 A Petition may contain one or more individualized requests, called Requests.
-Types of Requests: > Lawful interception of communications > Metadata associated with communications > Content blocking and restriction > Suspension of service SUTEL The SUTEL is a maximum deconcentration body in Costa Rica, attached to Aresep, the Public Services Regulatory Authority, created by virtue of Law 8,660, published on 13 August 2008.
-SUTEL is responsible for applying the regulation to the telecommunications sector and ensuring efficiency, equality, continuity, quality, greater and better coverage and information, as well as better alternatives for the provision of telecommunications services.
-TELCOR TELCOR, the Nicaraguan Institute for Telecommunications and Postal Services, is the Regulatory Body of Telecommunications and Postal Services, a state institution whose functions include the regulation, standardizing, technical planning, supervision, application and control of the fulfilment of the Laws and Regulations which govern the installation, interconnection, operation and provision of Telecommunications and Postal Services.
-URL These are the initials which stand for a Uniform Resource Locator, which is used to name internet resources.
-This denomination has a standard format and its purpose is to assign a single address to each of the resources available on the Internet, such as pages, images, videos, etc.
+2. Network shutdow Not applicableccess control.
+Examples: > Total shutdown of a national network. > Access control involving a specific area or region, motivated by political reasons.
+3. Legally unfounded interceptions.
+Types of Requests: > Lawful interception of communications > Metadata associated with communications > Content blocking and restriction > Suspension of service Situations in which the authorities intercept communications without any legal grounds for reasons of force majeure.
+SUTEL The SUTEL is a maximum deconcentration body in Costa Rica, attached to Aresep, the Public Services Regulatory Authority, created by virtue of Law 8,660, published on 13 August 2008.
+SUTEL is responsible for applying the regulation to the telecommunications sector and ensuring efficiency, equa lity, continuity, quality, greater and better coverage and information, as we as better alternatives for the provision of telecommunications services.
+4. Communications imposed by the authorities.
+Examples: > Sending politically motivated messages/communications to our customers on behalf of governments or government agencies.
+5. Substantial operational changes.
+Examples: Substantial operational or technical changes or change proposals concerning surveillance services (such as data access, retention or interception) aimed at reducing the operator's control in terms of supervising such activities. (e.g. procedural changes allowing direct access on the part of a governmental agency/ government).
+A procedural change to establish widespread surveillance.
+TELCOR TELCOR, the Nicaraguan Institute for Telecommunications and Postal Ser- vices, is the Regulatory Body of Telecommunications and Postal Services, a state institution whose functions include the regulation, standardizing, technical planning, supervision, application and control of the fulfilment of the Laws and Regulations which govern the installation, interconnection, approximate and provision of Telecommunications and Postal Services 6.
+Substantial legal changes.
+Substantial changes (or change proposals) involving laws providing governmental authorities with more power to impose requests on operators.
+Example: > Changes in the communication interception laws.
+URL operation and provision of Telecommunications and Postal Services.
+These are the initials which stand for a Uniform Resource Locator, which is used to name internet resources.
+This denomination has a standard format and its purpose is to assign a single address to each of the resources availa- PSI The PSI or Portal de Servicio Interno (Internal Service Portal) is an inquiry application, allowing members of the Colombian National Police, as internal clients of the organization, to find all the information on internal procedures ble on the Internet, such as pages, images, videos, etc.